jpignata/somanymachines/content/tx/character-generator-protocol.md

     server()
 ```

 This server returns a similar pattern, though a truncated version of it.
-Using
-`netcat` with `-u` to send UDP datagrams, we can see the response:
+Using `netcat` with `-u` to send UDP datagrams, it returns the barber's pole:

 ```console
 $ echo | nc -u 127.1 19